Elijah Phister

 Elijah Conner Phister (October 8, 1822 – May 16, 1887) was a United States representative from Kentucky.
 He was born in Maysville, Kentucky.
-He attended the Seminary of Rand and Richardson in Maysville, Kentucky and was graduated from Augusta College, Kentucky in August 1840.
-He studied law, was admitted to the bar, and commenced practice in 1844.
+He attended the Seminary of Rand and Richardson in Maysville and graduated from Augusta College in Augusta, Kentucky, in August 1840.
+He then studied law in Philadelphia under John Sergeant and at Payne & Waller in Maysville.
+He was admitted to the bar and commenced practice in 1844.

+Political career

-Phister served as mayor of Maysville, Kentucky in 1848.
-He was a circuit judge 1856-1862 and a member of the Kentucky House of Representatives 1867-1871.
+Phister served two terms as mayor of Maysville in 1847 and 1848.
+He was a circuit judge 1856–1862 and a member of the Kentucky House of Representatives 1867–1871.
 He was appointed one of the commissioners to revise the Kentucky statutes in 1872 but declined.
 Phister was elected as a Democrat to the Forty-sixth and Forty-seventh Congresses (March 4, 1879 – March 3, 1883).
 After leaving Congress, he resumed the practice of law.

+Personal life

-He died in Maysville, Kentucky in 1887 and was buried in the City Cemetery.
+Phister married Jane A. Paddock (1830–1923) in 1847 and they had five children.
+He was a member of the Independent Order of Odd Fellows.
+Phister died in Maysville, Kentucky in 1887 and was buried in the City Cemetery.